wp-plugins/simple-error-handler/readme.txt

 == Description ==

-This plugin allows devlopers to debug PHP errors.
+This plugin allows developers to debug PHP errors.

 *Features for Developers*

-* You can get call stack trace when PHP errrors are triggered.
+* You can get call stack trace when PHP errors are triggered.
 * This is particularly helpful in finding errors that are triggered by the WordPress deprecation and doing_it_wrong code.
 These errors are reported in the WordPress core instead of at the location where the incorrect usage actually occurs.